South Africa Elects Cyril Ramaphosa As Its New President

 "When we vote today to adopt the constitution before us, we will be giving life to a new nation.
 A nation of free and equal people," Ramaphosa said.
 "Our country, our people, will indeed have come of age when we vote for this constitution."

-Just two years into democracy, it was not a foregone conclusion that the country would adopt a bill of rights enshrining a universal voting rights.
+Just two years into democracy, it was not a foregone conclusion that the country would adopt a bill of rights enshrining universal voting rights.
 But it did.

 From striker to strike-breaker